Hemanth9336/100-days-devops/day-44-write-a-docker-compose-file/README.md

 The Nautilus DevOps team needs to deploy a **static website** using an **httpd container** on **Application Server 1 (`stapp01`)** using Docker Compose.

-A Docker Compose file must be created at:
+A Docker Compose file must be created at

 ```bash
 /opt/docker/docker-compose.yml